Jeanaris/Coding-Proyect/Propagation module/README.md

 The user can perform only the simulations by running only the "Simulation.py" file or run the simulations and do their respective plotting by runnung only the "Plotting.py" file

+Important: If the user perform changes in a file, the code in the same file needs to be runned to se its further effects